There are a ton of sites claiming to be the best websites to get free stuff.

 The idea is simple: you sign up for free with one of these companies, tell them a bit about yourself, and they mail you a box full of samples from brands big and small, a few times a year.

-It’s seriously like getting a surprise gift in the mail.
 And we’re not talking about flimsy perfume strips; we’re talking about deluxe-sized beauty products, brand-name snacks, and even household goods.

-Here are the most reliable ones I’ve found.
+Here are the most reliable ones I’ve found:

 1. PINCHme

-- Last Verified: August 2025
+- Last Verified: December 12, 2025

 I have been a member of PinchMe for years.
 I have gotten so many awesome sample boxes full of candy, haircare products, gum, and even snacks.